ReFirmLabs/qnx6-extractor/README.md

 # qnx6-extractor
-extractor for QNX6 filesystem format.
+Python-based extractor for QNX6 filesystem format.

+### Credit
+This was originally authored by Mathew Evans (mathew.evans@nop.ninja) and released under MIT license with his express permission.